skyprince999/Project_Samsung/CodeBook.md

 48 freqBodyAccelerationStdDeviationZ [-1 to +1] Frequency of  Body Acceleration Standard Deviation along the Z-axis

-49 freqBodyAccelerationMeanFreqX [-1 to +1] Frequency of  Body Acceleration MeanFreq along the X-axis
+49 freqBodyAccelerationMeanFreqX [-1 to +1] Frequency of  Body Acceleration Mean Frequency along the X-axis

-50 freqBodyAccelerationMeanFreqY [-1 to +1] Frequency of  Body Acceleration MeanFreq along the Y-axis
+50 freqBodyAccelerationMeanFreqY [-1 to +1] Frequency of  Body Acceleration Mean Frequency along the Y-axis

-51 freqBodyAccelerationMeanFreqZ [-1 to +1] Frequency of  Body Acceleration MeanFreq along the Z-axis
+51 freqBodyAccelerationMeanFreqZ [-1 to +1] Frequency of  Body Acceleration Mean Frequency along the Z-axis

-52 freqBodyAccelerationJerkMeanX [-1 to +1] Frequency of  Body AccelerationJerk Mean along the X-axis
+52 freqBodyAccelerationJerkMeanX [-1 to +1] Frequency of  Body Acceleration Jerk Mean along the X-axis

-53 freqBodyAccelerationJerkMeanY [-1 to +1] Frequency of  Body AccelerationJerk Mean along the Y-axis
+53 freqBodyAccelerationJerkMeanY [-1 to +1] Frequency of  Body Acceleration Jerk Mean along the Y-axis

-54 freqBodyAccelerationJerkMeanZ [-1 to +1] Frequency of  Body AccelerationJerk Mean along the Z-axis
+54 freqBodyAccelerationJerkMeanZ [-1 to +1] Frequency of  Body Acceleration Jerk Mean along the Z-axis

-55 freqBodyAccelerationJerkStdDeviationX [-1 to +1] Frequency of  Body AccelerationJerk Standard Deviation along the X-axis
+55 freqBodyAccelerationJerkStdDeviationX [-1 to +1] Frequency of  Body Acceleration Jerk Standard Deviation along the X-axis

-56 freqBodyAccelerationJerkStdDeviationY [-1 to +1] Frequency of  Body AccelerationJerk Standard Deviation along the Y-axis
+56 freqBodyAccelerationJerkStdDeviationY [-1 to +1] Frequency of  Body Acceleration Jerk Standard Deviation along the Y-axis

-57 freqBodyAccelerationJerkStdDeviationZ [-1 to +1] Frequency of  Body AccelerationJerk Standard Deviation along the Z-axis
+57 freqBodyAccelerationJerkStdDeviationZ [-1 to +1] Frequency of  Body Acceleration Jerk Standard Deviation along the Z-axis

-58 freqBodyAccelerationJerkMeanFreqX [-1 to +1] Frequency of  Body AccelerationJerk MeanFreq along the X-axis
+58 freqBodyAccelerationJerkMeanFreqX [-1 to +1] Frequency of  Body Acceleration Jerk Mean Frequency along the X-axis

-59 freqBodyAccelerationJerkMeanFreqY [-1 to +1] Frequency of  Body AccelerationJerk MeanFreq along the Y-axis
+59 freqBodyAccelerationJerkMeanFreqY [-1 to +1] Frequency of  Body Acceleration Jerk Mean Frequency along the Y-axis

-60 freqBodyAccelerationJerkMeanFreqZ [-1 to +1] Frequency of  Body AccelerationJerk MeanFreq along the Z-axis
+60 freqBodyAccelerationJerkMeanFreqZ [-1 to +1] Frequency of  Body Acceleration Jerk Mean Frequency along the Z-axis

 61 freqBodyGyroscopeMeanX [-1 to +1] Frequency of  Body Gyroscope Mean along the X-axis